 The environmental impact of VETs is a complex issue and many stakeholders are not aware of the need for action.
-Furthermore, there is a lack of knowledge and a need for research.
-In particular, claims for measures are justified by risk minimisation and the precautionary principle.
 At present, the environmental impact of veterinary medicines is rarely discussed in the education and training of veterinarians and farmers.
-There is little information and training material available that provides background knowledge for these target groups.
+There is little information and training material available for these groups.
 Similarly, little material is available on alternatives to the use of veterinary medicines and disposal and recovery of excretions containing veterinary drug residues and resistant microorganisms.

 Aim of the project

-As part of the previous study on this project, an overview of concepts and measures for the reduction of VETs in the environment was developed and discussed with the interested expert public in a workshop.
+As part of a preceding study on this project, an overview of concepts and measures for the reduction of VETs in the environment was developed and discussed with the interested expert public in a workshop.
 The workshop participants stressed the need for communication activities aimed at farmers and veterinarians in order to reduce the input of veterinary medicines into the environment.

 This project responded to the needs expressed and focused on the development of information products for veterinarians and farmers, which explain the connections in a targeted way and point out possible options for action.
 It aims to illustrate the effects and side effects of their actions in order to create an awareness of the potential environmental impact.
 In this way, these professional groups are sensitised to environmentally friendly handling of veterinary medicines and their willingness to think more intensively about alternative measures for maintaining the health of individual animals and livestock is awakened.

 Methodology of the project